sallaumen/user_manager/README.md

  * Make sure you have `asdf` installed
  * Run `asdf install` to install Erlang and Elixir in the correct versions.
 (It follows .tool-versions file)

+#### Starting your database with docker:
+To start the application locally, first get a postgres database running.
+To do it, make sure you have docker installed, and you can use the following command at the root of the project:
+- `docker-compose up`

+(you might need `sudo`, depending on your machine configs)

 #### To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies